abhirup-toddle/rte-html-sanitizer/README.md

 - Only sanitize-html is required for the actual processing
 - Cheerio was used to programmatically generate a config file (as an experiment)
-- Papaparse was used to test the generated data
+- Papaparse was used to parse CSV data